 On July 2018, ESOF (Euroscience Open Forum), took place in Toulouse.
 ESOF is a big interdisciplinary science meeting organized every two years in Europe.
 It is dedicated to scientific research and innovation and gathers scientists, policymakers, business people, students, journalists.
 More than plenary conferences, several sessions are organized in parallel according to different tracks (scientific, careers, business programmes).

-We proposed a track entitled “Soft hacking Science: Learning from success and failure at the intersection between research and hacker / maker culture”.
-This session has been organized collectively with several organizations (HackYourPhD, Epidemium, La Paillasse, DIY Science Podcast, Institut Pasteur, Vulca European Program, RFFLabs).
+We proposed a session entitled “Soft hacking Science: Learning from success and failure at the intersection between research and hacker / maker culture”, together with other organizations: HackYourPhD, Epidemium, La Paillasse, DIY Science Podcast, Institut Pasteur, Vulca European Program, RFFLabs.

-At the end of the session, we decided to summarize our exchange as some guidelines to foster the possible interactions between hacker/maker culture and research institutions.
+At the end of the session, we decided to summarize our exchange in the form of guidelines to foster interactions between hacker/maker culture and research institutions.
 You will find below a first version of this guidelines.
 Feel free to comment.

-As children of the free and open source software movements, we, as “hackers”, academics and scientists are implementing open science and collaboration between structures and disciplines in our everyday practices and institutions/organizations.
+As children of the free and open source software movements, we – sometimes as hackers, academics or scientists – have been implementing open scientific practices, promoting collaboration between structures and disciplines in our everyday work and in our organizations and institutions.

 Define and explain your modus operandi for a trusting relationship: